GREELEY APARTMENTS

 DETAIL VIEWS

-Wooden window casings, hardwood window sills, wall battens, wood-look LVT flooring, and exposed timber beams create a cozy and rustic appearance to these premium lounge spaces.
+Wooden window casings, hardwood window sills, wall battens, wood-look LVT flooring, and exposed timber beams create a warm, rustic aesthetic in the lounge areas.

-The fireplace is constructed of a stone-veneer surround and bench, a Gas fireplace insert, a fire-rated shaft up to the chimney broken up by horizontal fire-stopping, and a chimney cap with a mesh-screen to prevent nesting by birds.
+The fireplace includes a stone-veneer surround and bench, a gas insert, a fire-rated shaft extending to the chimney, and a screened chimney cap to prevent bird nesting.

 (Clubhouse | Vertical Views - Building,Interior & Storefront Elevations, Building & Wall Sections, Details)